hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The state needs to store the relevant ledger id and TSS Data (key material and votes).

-##### Ledger Id
+##### Ledger Id Queue

 The `ledgerId` is the public ledger key able to verify ledger signatures.
 It is used by the platform and other entities outside the consensus node.
-This value should not change during address book changes and its value does not change unless the network goes through another TSS bootstrap process.
-Since its value is not expected to change, storing it in a singleton Merkle Leaf by itself is appropriate.
+This value should not change during normal address book changes and its value does not change unless the network goes through another TSS bootstrap process.
+When the value is changes, to transfer trust, the old ledger private key should sign the new ledger id.
+This signature should be stored along with the round value for when the new ledger id becomes active.
+Triples of ledger id, signature, and round are stored in a queue in the state to record the history of ledger ids on the network.
+The first ledger id will not have a signature.

+NOTE: The process for updating the ledger id can be found in the `TSS-Ledger-ID-Updates` proposal.

 ```protobuf
 /**